7. Administration of BSCW Servers¶

 You may then browse with Windows Explorer through your BSCW workspaces in the same way in which you browse through the file system on your local computer.
 You may also “drag and drop” files from your local file system to BSCW folders or vice versa.
 When clicking the right mouse button, you may carry out several actions such as deleting or renaming an object.

-• After editing [Save] the document.
+- After editing the document.
 The document will be saved back into the BSCW folder.

 The Microsoft implementation of WebDAV is not fully compliant with the WebDAV RFC which may cause some problems.
 The following problems are already known: